Early Origins of the Wallrend family

 from Alcester, Warwickshire

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Wallrend Notables in all our PDF Extended History products and printed products wherever possible.
+in 1683, later killed viciously in the Cocheco...
+Another 45 words (3 lines of text) are included under the topic Early Wallrend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wallrend family to Ireland

 Some of the Wallrend family moved to Ireland